cyrus-and/gdb-dashboard/README.md

  * `registers` shows the CPU registers and their values.

- * `source` shows the program source code, if available.
+ * `source` show the program source code, if available.
+If the [Pygments][pygments] library is installed then it may be used for syntax highlighting.

  * `stack` shows the current stack trace including the function name and the file location, if available.
 Optionally list the frame arguments and locals